hishamsajid/saturated-places/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 A python package for effeciently download Point of Interest (POI) data from Google Places API for large geographies.
-Currently, this is done by creating a fishnet grid over a custom polygon and running Delauny Triangulation for each grid cell till the API result is saturated i.e the API returns < 60 results.
+Currently, this is done by creating a fishnet grid within a custom polygon and running Delauny Triangulation for each grid cell till the API result is saturated i.e the API returns < 60 results.

 We are open to contributors who wish to further optimize this logic.